Veriphi-labs/veriphi/README.md

 - **Node.js + npm**
   - Node.js 20+ recommended (install from [here](https://nodejs.org/en/download))
+      - This is the bit most likely to cause issues down the line.
+Chatbots are your friend.
   - Install napi for rust bindings
     ```bash
     npm install -g @napi-rs/cli